ismaell/xen-tools/README.markdown

 As root or with sudo, execute `make instal`.

-See `debian/README.source` how to build the Debian package from a checked out copy of the git repository (i.e. without a source tar ball).
+For Debian/Ubuntu  see `debian/README.source` how to build the Debian package from a<br>
+checked out copy of the git repository (i.e. without a source tarball).<br>

 Installation from RPMbuild